gebakx/ml-games/readme.md

 .cols5050[
 .col1[
 - Convolution: extract the high-level features such as edges
+  - Learns the patterns

 - Pooling: reduce dimensionality for
+  - max (edges) or average (photo)
   - computational cost
-  - extracting dominant features which are rotational and positional invariant
+  - dominant features (rotational and positional invariant)

 - Example:
   - Keras on MNIST